fayzanali9/flask-blogging-app/README.md

 # flask-blogging-app
 A simple blogging app where you can insert a title and body for that blog.
-Links to the blog are generated in the home page of the app.
+Links to the blog are generated on the home page of the app.